Golden Jackal: Profile and Information

 Diet

-The golden jackal is both a scavenger and a predator, an opportunistic forager and an omnivorous with a diet that varies according to the season and its habitat.
+The golden jackal is both a scavenger and a predator, an opportunistic forager, and an omnivorous with a diet that varies according to the season and its habitat.

-Vegetables are also included in a jackal’s diet, and in India, they feed intensely on the fruits of dogbane, buckthorn, Java plum, the pods of the golden rain tree, and mesquite.
+Vegetables are also included in a jackal’s diet, and India, they feed intensely on the fruits of dogbane, buckthorn, Java plum, the pods of the golden rain tree, and mesquite.
 The jackal will scavenge off the prey killed by a tiger, lion, dhole, leopard, and gray wolf.

 In Transcaucasia and the Caucasus, golden jackals primarily hunt mouse-like rodents, hares, francolins, pheasants, ducks, moorhens, coots, and passerines.